jrepp/vec/README.md

 ## `vec_deinit(v)`
-De-initialises the vector, freeing the memory the vector allocated during use.
+De-initializes the vector, freeing the memory of the vector allocated during use.

 ## `vec_push(v, val)`